predrag3141/PSLQ/README.md

 It is expected, but not proven here, that when PSLQ terminates this way, an analog of lemma 10 from the 1997 analysis of PSLQ extends to _|H<sub>n-p,n-p</sub>|_: the solution obtained by putting a zero in _H<sub>n,n-p</sub>_ has norm 1/|H<sub>n-p,n-p</sub>|; but in this case, that norm is distorted to the extent that _N_ is not a rotation.
 If so, it is important that _D_ be a full Hermite reduction of _H_ as described in the original 1992 PSLQ paper, making the interior of _H_ below the diagonal small so that _N_ can have small elements off its diagonal.
 That way, the actual norm of column _n-p_ of _B_ is as close as possible to _1/|H<sub>n-p,n-p</sub>|_.

-#### The Swap, Reduce, Solve Strategy
+#### The Swap, Reduce, Solve Strategy (Phase 1)

-It is now possible to state an entire strategy based on reducing diagonal elements of _H_: The "Swap, Reduce, Solve", or "SRS" strategy.
-This is not the only strategy one could think of that uses the continued fraction reduction technique described here.
-But there is little reason to stop at being able to reduce diagonal elements without fitting it into *some* strategy.
-As usual with this repository, there is no attempt to prove the performance of a strategy.
-Instead, empirical results will tell the story.
-That being said, the heuristics of this particular strategy seem compelling, and will be developed after the description of SRS.

-The reason for the name "Swap, Reduce, Solve", is that this strategy prioritizes swaps, then reduction, then solving.
-"Swaps" are row swaps (or, as seen in the section below, "General Row Operations", general row operations that are thought to be equivalent to swaps but faster when they are possible at all).
-"Reduce" refers, of course, to the reduction operation involving a diagonal element and row _n_.
-"Solve" refers to putting a zero in row _n_, which provides a new solution of _<x,m>=0_.

-Before giving details about the SRS strategy, the term "gentle Hermite reduction" needs to be defined.
-The original 1992 PSLQ paper defines Hermite reduction in the context of PSLQ as a technique that minimizes the entries below the diagonal of _H_ to the greatest extent possible.
-The SRS strategy depends on row _n_ being non-zero, so Hermite reduction in this sense is too harsh.
-Since every row is eventually combined with row _n_, no row should be Hermite reduced to the maximum extent.

-On the other hand, some reduction is needed to keep the interior of _H_ from growing without bound.
-"Gentle Hermite reduction" is this middle ground.
-Pick a small multiple of the diagonal elements, e.g. _2|H<sub>j,j</sub>|_, below which to maintain the absolute values below the diagonal in each column _j_.
-After a pair of rows are modified in the SRS strategy, reduce the non-diagonal elements of those rows below the chosen multiple of the diagonal elements above them.
-This applies to all but the sub-diagonal, _H<sub>2,1</sub>_, _H<sub>3,2</sub>_, ..., _H<sub>n-2,n-1</sub>_, which should always be reduced below half of the diagonal elements above them in absolute value.
-The sub-diagonal must be as small as possible to enable operations on adjacent rows to push large diagonal elements down and to the right.
+It is now possible to give the details of phase 1.
+These use "gentle Hermite reduction".
+The code in this repository supports two kinds of gentle Hermite reduction, along with full Hermite reduction as in the classic PSLQ algorithm:

+- Reduce the first _n-1_ rows of H, but not the last row.
+In the code, this is indicated by the constant, `ReductionAllButLastRow`.
+- Do not reduce any rows, except in the sub-diagonal, and when doing so is necessary to keep the interior of _H_ from blowing up in absolute value.
+See `GetInt64D` for details.
+In the code, this is indicated by the constant, `ReductionGentle`, because this is the truly gentle way to perform Hermite reduction.

-The SRS strategy runs in three modes, <b>Swap</b>, <b>Reduce</b> and <b>Solve</b>.
+During phase 1, the SRS strategy runs in three modes, <b>Swap</b>, <b>Reduce</b> and <b>Solve</b>.
 Upon exiting <b>Solve</b> mode, a termination check is performed, but <b>Termination Check</b> is not considered a mode, because termination happens just once and it would mess up the name of this strategy.
 In the description below, "zero" refers to _0_ up to the precision of the numbers in _H_.
 The modes and transitions between them are as follows.
 - <b>Swap</b>: Swap rows (or perform a general integer-valued, unit-determinant row operation) when doing so improves the diagonal of _H_.
 Improving the diagonal is defined as starting with _|H<sub>j,j</sub>| > |H<sub>j+1,j+1</sub>|_ for some _j_ with _1 &le; j < n-1_, performing a row operation and corner removal, and thereby reducing _|H<sub>j,j</sub>|_.
 The row operation to perform on each iteration is the one that reduces _|H<sub>j,j,</sub>|_ by the greatest factor over all choices of _j_ and all operations on rows _j_ and _j+1_.
 At the end of each iteration in <b>Swap</b> mode, perform gentle Hermite reduction on the modified rows.
 - <b>Reduce</b>: At some point, no swap or other row operation involving adjacent rows among rows _1_ through _n-1_ is left that improves the diagonal of _H_.
 Let _n-p_ be the number of the rightmost column for which _H<sub>n,n-p</sub>_ is not zero.
 Reduce _H<sub>n-p,n-p</sub>_ against _H<sub>p,n-p</sub>_ with continued fraction approximations, until one of the pair reaches a pre-determined, non-zero threshold and <b>Swap</b> mode can reduce _|H<sub>n-p-1,n-p-1</sub>|_; or one of the pair reaches zero.
 If  zero = _H<sub>n-p,n-p</sub>_, or zero < _|H<sub>n,n-p</sub>|_ < _|H<sub>n-p,n-p</sub>|_, swap rows _n-p_ and _n_ to keep the diagonal non-zero while minimizing it.
 Perform gentle Hermite reduction on rows _n-p_ and _n_.
 - <b>Solve</b>: If _H<sub>n-p,n-p</sub>_ or _H<sub>p,n-p</sub>_ reaches zero in the <b>Reduce</b> stage, a solution of _<x,m> = 0_ has become available, as described in the section, "A Zero in Row _n_ Generates a Solution".
 First, perform the <b>Termination Check</b> based on this new solution.
 Failing that, if the new value of _H<sub>n-p,n-p</sub>_ has enabled a row operation to reduce _|H<sub>n-p-1,n-p-1</sub>|_, use that fact to return to the <b>Swap</b> mode.
 Otherwise, proceed to <b>Reduce</b> mode using _H<sub>n-p-1,n-p-1</sub>_ and _H<sub>n,n-p-1</sub>_.